ecmendenhall/jbx-governor/README.md

 - Clones rather than direct contract deployments to reduce the gas costs of deploying all the necessary contracts.
 - A mechanism for exchanging a project's existing `JBToken` ERC20s for `JBVotesToken`s.

 You can see an example DAO created with these contracts [here](https://www.tally.xyz/governance/eip155:4:0xB813B5aD8a39b0eC03Df7D61dDE49C17CD4Ea961) on Tally.
-Don't use this in production, but I hope it's a useful example of how a successful JB project might decentralize itself using off the shelf tools.
+Don't use this in production, but I hope it's a useful example of how a successful JB project might further decentralize itself using off the shelf tools.